Marketing, Manufacturing, Packaging & Labeling, Advertising

 The manufacturing of pharmaceutical products and medical devices is regulated by the following agencies:

-- The Bureau of Drug and Narcotic is responsible for the approval of manufacturing licenses for medicines.
+- The Drug Division is responsible for the approval of manufacturing licenses for medicines.

 - The Medical Devices Control Division is responsible for the approval of manufacturing licenses for medical devices.

-In the event that the regulator finds that a licensee has violated any provision under the Drug Act of Medical Device Act, the regulator can suspend or revoke the manufacturing license.
+In the event that the regulator finds that a licensee has violated any provision under the Drug Act or Medical Device Act, the regulator can suspend or revoke the manufacturing license.

 10. Are local manufacturing requirements compatible with Good Manufacturing Practices (GMPs) as defined by the US Food & Drug Administration (US FDA) and/or the European Medicines Agency (EMA)?